techservicesillinois/SecOps-Powershell-Qualys/src/help/Get-QualysScans.md

 ## SYNOPSIS
 List vulnerability scans in the user's account.
-By default the output lists scans launched in the past 30 days
+By default the output lists unprocessed scans launched in the past 30 days

 ## SYNTAX